Random password generator: Web Cryptography API

+FIPS 181 standard

-Many computer systems already have an application (typically named "apg") to implement FIPS 181.
+Many computer systems already have an application (typically named "apg") to implement the password generator standard FIPS 181.
 FIPS 181—Automated Password Generator—describes a standard process for converting random bits (from a hardware random number generator) into somewhat pronounceable "words" suitable for a passphrase.
 However, in 1994 an attack on the FIPS 181 algorithm was discovered, such that an attacker can expect, on average, to break into 1% of accounts that have passwords based on the algorithm, after searching just 1.6 million passwords.
 This is due to the non-uniformity in the distribution of passwords generated, which can be addressed by using longer passwords or by modifying the algorithm.

-Bash

-Here is a code sample that uses /dev/urandom to generate a password with a simple Bash function.
-This function takes password length as a parameter, or uses 16 by default: